ahuacate/pve-medialab/README.md

 Using the proxmox LXC `pihole` instance web interface cli install pihole:
 `curl -sSL https://install.pi-hole.net | bash`
+Follow the generic prompts making sure to set server IP to `192.168.1.254` (same as LXC host) and Gateway to `192.168.1.5`.

 ### 2. OpenVPN Gateway LXC - CentOS7
 Deploy an LXC container using the CentOS7 proxmox lxc template image: